 Communication skills are required in all forms of communication.
 You will need excellent spoken communication, clearly conveying messages and influencing others when required.
 Your written communication also should be equally effective and capable of adjusting to different levels of formality.

 Presentation skills take communication skills far beyond the role of a PA.
-This is because Executive Assistant may be needed to deliver presentations to management and other staff.
+This is because an Executive Assistant may be needed to deliver presentations to management and other staff.
 This is quite a difficult skill, but very important to ensuring success in an Executive PA role.

 Delegation skills are essential when you have a busy role and the person you are supporting is super busy.
 You must be capable of delegating and effectively allocating resources in the most appropriate way.
 It is easier to delegate to direct reports, such as an Admin Assistant or Secretary, but more difficult to influence others to help without any structured influence over them.

 Negotiation skills and Managing upwards are two fundamental soft skills that will be required throughout your job.
-Application of both of these areas is a very skillful exercise and it requires confidence to execute well.
+Application of both of these areas is a very skilful exercise and it requires confidence to execute well.